Memorable Manitobans: William Grassie (1872-1935)

 Click to enlarge

 Born at Dumfrieshire, Scotland on 27 July 1872, son of William Grassie and Agnes McKerlie, he was educated at Wallace Hall Academy (Dumfrieshire, Scotland).
-He farmed for some years in Scotland then came to Canada in 1894 and farmed in Ontario, then ranched in Western Canada from 1895 to 1900.
+He farmed for some years in Scotland then came to Canada in 1894 and farmed in Ontario, then ranched in Saskatchewan and Alberta from 1895 to 1900.
 He came to Winnipeg in 1900 and founded a real estate business.
-By 1911, he was Managing Director of the British American Investment Company, located at 221 McDermot Avenue, Winnipeg.
+In 1905, he organized the British American Investment Company, located at 221 McDermot Avenue, Winnipeg.
+He had a financial agency called William Grassie Limited with offices in the Tribune Building.

 On 3 November 1902, he married Margaret Greig (?-1948).
 They had no children.
 He served as President of the St. Andrew’s Society (1922-1923), Past Chief of Clan Stewart, Order of Scottish Clans.
-He was a member of the Carleton Club and United Service Club.
-Presbyterian.
+He was a member of the Carleton Club, United Service Club, and Presbyterian church.
 He was President of the Industrial Bureau and Winnipeg Real Estate Exchange (1906).
 His Winnipeg residence at 53 Harvard Avenue was designed by architect J. H. G. Russell.

 He retired to Vancouver, British Columbia around 1925 and he died there on 15 July 1935.
+He was buried in the Mountain View Cemetery.
 He is commemorated by Grassie Boulevard in Winnipeg.

 See also: